AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 >
 >If you would like to know more about the standard AEM site theme, see the GitHub link in the [Additional Resources](#additional-resources) section at the end of this document.

-Once you are comfortable with the structure of the theme project, we will start the local proxy so you can see any theme customizations in real time based on actual AEM content.
+Once you are comfortable with the structure of the theme project, start the local proxy so you can see any theme customizations in real time based on actual AEM content.

 ## Starting the Local Proxy {#starting-proxy}

-1. From the command line navigate to the root of the theme on your local machine.
+1. From the command line, navigate to the root of the theme on your local machine.
 1. Execute `npm install` and npm retrieves dependencies and installs the project.

    ![npm install](assets/npm-install.png)